luuu-xu/css-exercises/animation/02-pop-up/README.md

 ### Self Check

-- The pop-up slides down into position when you click the open button, and slides back up when you click 'close modal'
+- The pop-up slides down into position when you click the open button, and slides back up when you click 'close modal' Yes.
 - The opacity fades smoothly in and out when toggling the modal.
+Yes.